chrisjdavie/leetcode_2025/to_revisit.md

 - different way of thinking about it using pointers, so should try that too
 - implemented pointer approach.
 During optimisation, made an error, but probably won't count that for revisiting

+#### l_0055_jump_game
+2025/03/27
+- basically everything
+- didn't read the instructions carefully, and it all went wrong

+2025/04/06
+- solved it correctly

 ----------------

 ### To revisit